AI Minor Debuts

 The new AI minor will be offered in spring 2025.

 This new minor underscores the university’s commitment to producing graduates who are well-versed in the latest technological trends while also being conscious of the societal impact of their work.
 Further, it emphasizes interdisciplinary learning by integrating courses from business, health sciences, architecture, and the humanities.
-This approach will create a unique intersection of AI and major-specific knowledge and draw faculty experts from across the university to teach.
+This approach will create a unique intersection of AI and major-specific knowledge and draws faculty experts from across the university to teach.

 “This minor fits into New York Tech’s broader institutional focus on innovation and practical application of technology.
 It complements other technical and applied science programs, particularly those that emphasize data analytics, machine learning, and business intelligence, and will be helpful in preparing students for diverse roles in a variety of technology, healthcare, business, and creative industries,” says Babak D. Beheshti, Ph.D., dean of the College of Engineering and Computing Sciences, who has overseen the development of the new minor.